21 Top Relationship Deal Breakers That Are Tough To Tolerate

 6. Unambitious

 Sometimes, an ambitious partner may have a tough time relating to the other who has no goals in life.
-Your partner needn’t be a high achiever but must be capable of taking care of their expenses and contribute financially to the relationship.
-If they seem to lack any interest in work and are financially dependent on you, then you might end up burning both the ends of the candle and eventually become frustrated with the relationship.
+Your partner needn’t be a high achiever but should be capable of taking care of their expenses and contributing financially to the relationship.
+If they seem to lack any interest in work and are financially dependent on you, you might end up burning both ends of the candle and eventually become frustrated with the relationship.

 7. Materialistic views